IBSC Ideas Lab

 Professional Conversations for Directors of Professional Development in Boys' Schools

-IBSC Ideas Lab invites directors of professional development and staff learning in member schools to connect virtually using the free online tool Zoom.
-Limited to 12 participants plus the facilitator, this IBSC Ideas Lab includes three one-hour sessions for participants to discuss relevant topics.
+IBSC Ideas Lab invites leaders of professional development (PD) in boys’ schools to connect virtually using Zoom.
+Limited to 14 participants plus the facilitator, this IBSC Ideas Lab includes three one-hour sessions for participants to discuss relevant topics.

 Designed as an interactive exchange among colleagues, IBSC Ideas Lab engages dedicated educators who learn and grow together.
-Before each session, participants watch a 10-minute introduction from a global guest to jumpstart a facilitated conversation on the topic.
+Before each session participants engage with relevant resources to provide a foundation for discussions.
 Together we surface fresh ideas and build mutual support structures and enduring professional friendships.

 Who Should Attend?

-Directors of professional development and staff learning in boys’ schools
+Leaders and directors of professional development in boys’ schools

 Format